LabVIEW 101 - The Basics of LabVIEW and Graphical Programming

 LabVIEW is well-supported by National Instruments, the company that develops and sells it.
 National Instruments provides a variety of resources and support options for users, including:

 In addition to the official support provided by National Instruments, there's also a large community of users and developers, who share knowledge and resources through online forums and user groups.
 This can make it easier to find help and resources when developing applications.
+Overall, LabVIEW is well-supported by National Instruments and the community, however, as with any software, it's important to consider the specific requirements of the project and the support options that are most important for the use case. |

 How can I learn LabVIEW?